FabianTraxler/ag_binding_affinity/README.md

 This repository contains 4 main folders

-- data: Datasets that are hard to reproduce
+- `data`: Datasets that are hard to reproduce
-- results: Results from our data-generation/preprocessing as well as from our trainings.
+- `results`: Results from our data-generation/preprocessing as well as from our trainings.
 Should be reproducible!
-- resources: Data downloaded from external sources.
+- `resources`: Data downloaded from external sources.
 Reproducible.
-- src: The source code
+- `src`: The source code

 ## src/data_generation